AgenticPlayground/Agentic/.github/domain.design.md

 ## Principles for Domain Model Design

+### Folder and Namespace Structure
+- **Feature-based Organization**: Domain model types (entities, value objects, repositories, etc.) should be organized by feature or bounded context (e.g., `Features/Principles/Domain`), not in a single global `Domain` folder.
+- **Shared Domain Types**: Common value objects or base types (such as `StronglyTypedId`, `SingleValueObject`, or `IdGenerator`) should be placed in a shared domain folder or namespace (e.g., `Shared/Domain`).
+- **Separation of Concerns**: Keep domain logic (entities, value objects, repositories) separate from application logic (use cases, handlers, controllers).
+- **Namespace Consistency**: Ensure namespaces reflect the folder structure for clarity and maintainability.

 ### Entity Design
 - **Private Constructor**: Entities must have a private constructor that takes all properties as parameters and sets them.
 - **Immutability**: Entity properties should have only getters, no setters.
 - **Value Objects for Properties**: All properties in entities must be value objects (not primitives).
 - **Id Naming**: The Id property must be named `Id` (not `EntityId` or similar).
 - **Property Naming**: Properties using value objects should not include the entity name in the property name, but the value object type should include the entity name.
+- **ID Generation in Factory**: The static `Create` method for entities must always generate the ID internally (e.g., using `PrincipleId.NewId()`).
+The ID must never be passed in as a parameter when creating new objects.

 ### Value Object Design
 - **Records**: All value objects must be implemented as records.